 Key Stage 3

 In Year 7 RE, students study Christianity, Judaism and Islam.
 In Year 8 they study Hinduism, Buddhism and Sikhism.
 Students gain knowledge and understanding of these religions through the topics of: people, worship, places, writings, religious calendar, self and community.
-In Year 9 RE, students study “Rites of Passage”; this includes looking at how birth and coming of age ceremonies are celebrated and commemorated in different religious traditions.
-Year 9 students also study “Religion and the Media” and a unit on Philosophy, considering questions such as “Where do we come from?” in preparation for GCSE RE.
+In Year 9 RE, students study “Rites of Passage”; this includes looking at how coming of age ceremonies are celebrated and commemorated in different religious traditions.
+Year 9 students also study “Religion and the Media” and a unit on Relationships, considering issues such as marriage, divorce, contraception and gender roles from the perspectives of Christianity and Hinduism in preparation for GCSE RE.
 Our Key Stage 3 assessments are based on GCSE style questions in order for students to achieve a smoother transition from Key Stage 3 to Key Stage 4.

 Key Stage 4

-Students in Year 10 will study the short course in Religious Studies.
-This consists of four units examining religious beliefs, practices and ethical dilemmas within Christianity and Hinduism:
+Students in Years 10 and 11 will study the short course in Religious Studies.
+This consists of four units examining religious beliefs, practices and ethical dilemmas within Christianity and Hinduism.

 Religious Studies full course is also a very popular option for many students.